How to Group and Organize Google Chrome Page Tabs

-OneTab is not entirely the same as Dossier.
-This is an extension that groups all your open pages into one single tab.
+OneTab is an extension that groups all your open pages into one single tab.
 By doing so, it greatly reduces their RAM usage.
 Add it to Chrome from this page.

 Once added to Chrome, you’ll find a OneTab button on the toolbar.
 Open a few page tabs in your browser, and then press that button.
 It will remove all the tabs from the tab bar and group them into one as in the shot directly below.